Journals & Databases

 - Angela Marmont Centre for UK Biodiversity is the Natural History Museum’s biodiversity website.

-- Botanical Society of the British Isles is an organisation devoted to the study of botany.
+- Botanical Society of the Britain and Ireland is an organisation devoted to the study of botany.

 - British Mycological Society aims to promote mycology in all its aspects.

 - The European Bioinformatics institute is the home for big data in biology.